kirontoo/QRMyWifi/README.md

 <br/>

-A simple web app to generate QR Codes to connet to a Wifi network.
+A quick and easy way to generate QR Codes and connet to a Wifi network.
 With a big extended family I get tired of sharing the Wifi password all the time.
 Here's my solution.
 Now I just print this QR Code out and slap it on every wall in the house :laughing:.